venomouscyanide/S3GRL_OGB/README.md

 Once you have the configuration JSON file setup, run our codes using `python sgrl_run_manager.py --config your_config_file_here.json --results_json your_result_file.json`.
 This command produces `your_result_file.json` which contains the average-out efficacy score using the configuration on the dataset the experiments are being run on.

+## Log files of our runs

+We also share the log files associated with all our runs [through Google Drive](https://drive.google.com/drive/u/0/folders/1bGHvSw_Epzezu7lWJb1QswaaRcfSZq1n).
+Users can take a look at the files contained within the folder to see how our models are run, with the kind of output that can be expected.
+The .log files in the shared folders contain the raw logs and the .json files contain the averaged-out results for each run along with the configuration for the run.

 ## Arguments supported